General Information

 Procedure

 Articles are commissioned.
 We invite detailed queries for articles related to upcoming themes (see below).
 Detailed queries include a cover letter, an outline of the proposed article, including scope and treatment, and proposed resources.
 Writers new to MUSE should also provide a résumé and writing sample.
-Authors wishing to write an article that belongs in MUSE but doesn’t fit posted themes may submit an abbreviated pitch that conveys the idea in a paragraph or less.
+Authors wishing to write an article that belongs in MUSE but doesn’t fit posted themes may submit an abbreviated pitch that conveys the idea in a paragraph or two.
 No unsolicited manuscripts please.

-muse@cricketmedia.com.
+Pitch via the Submittable page (the editors’ preference) or via email to muse@cricketmedia.com.
 If emailing, include the word “QUERY” and the issue’s month/theme in the subject line.

 Art Submissions